harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >You who, as soon as you tried to change, would slip  and fall on your face
 >
->You who like quicksilver would mold in every vase
+>You who, like quicksilver, would mold in every vase
 >
 >Now go  pour your existence  into a mold of iron my dear
 >